Common Grounds

 Common Grounds is a six-issue comic book limited series created by writer Troy Hickman and published by Top Cow Productions in 2004.
-The series examined the life of superheroes and villains in and around a chain of coffee shops called Common Grounds.
+The series examined the life of superheroes and villains in relation to a chain of coffee shops called Common Grounds.

-Common Grounds received two Eisner Award nominations in 2005, for "Best Short Story" and "Best Anthology."
+Common Grounds was nominated for two Eisner Awards in 2005, for "Best Short Story" and "Best Anthology."

 Overview

 The series began in 1994 as the black-and-white mini-comic, Holey Crullers, written by Hickman and drawn by Jerry Smith.
 It was circulated through mail order and direct sales at comic book conventions with small print runs.
 In 1997, Wizard magazine covered it in a four-page article.

 In 2003, Wizard editor Jim McLauchlin became editor-in-chief of Top Cow Productions.
 He contacted Hickman about getting the rights to the Holey Crullers scripts.
 In early 2004, Common Grounds was launched as a six-issue limited series featuring Hickman's stories and new artwork by Dan Jurgens, George Pérez, Mike Oeming, Chris Bachalo, Sam Kieth, Angel Medina, Carlos Pacheco, and Ethan Van Sciver.
 Jurgens was the regular artist, providing art for one short story every issue, while one of the guest artists provided the art for additional stories.

 The series received critical acclaim.
 In November 2007, a trade paperback was published collecting all six issues.
 In 2005, it was nominated for Eisner Awards in the categories "Best Anthology" and "Best Short Story" for Where Monsters Dine.